Manassaluja/Unveiling-Audience-Insights/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues for discussions.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any inquiries, please reach out via [your-email@example.com].
+For any inquiries, please reach out via [manassaluja31@gmail.com].